Cathy347Le/Counters/README.md

   - conditional rendering lists
 - Get counter to increment/decrement (update the state using events)
 - Create CounterList component and display counters
-- Passing data to Components
+- Passing data to Components and console.log props